stolostron/rhacm-docs/manage_cluster/supported_clouds.md

 ## Configuring kubectl

 From vendor documentation previously listed, you might need to learn how configure your `kubectl`.
 You must have `kubectl` installed.
-When you [Import an existing cluster](../manage_cluster/import.md), view the provider product documentation for details.
+When you [Importing a target managed cluster to the hub cluster](../manage_cluster/import.md), view the provider product documentation for details.